How to Update WordPress Website, Themes, and Plugins

 In October 2013, WordPress introduced automatic updates.
 Since then, the system will automatically update all minor releases (for example, from WordPress v4.7.4 to v4.7.5) and security updates.
 You will still have to manually update all major releases (for example, from WordPress v4.8 to v4.9).

 It is possible to control how automatic WordPress updates work, but you will have to install additional plugins or modify the code.
 We will cover that in one of our future posts.

 When NOT to let WordPress update your site

 While in most cases updating WordPress is necessary, there are times when you shouldn’t be quick on the trigger.
 As you may already know, WordPress allows you to customize each and every part of the CMS itself, and its themes and plugins.

 In case you have a modified (customized) version of anything on your blog, you should be careful about updates.
-Since WordPress overwrites each and every file during the process, all the modification you did to WordPress, themes or any of the plugins will be lost!
+Since WordPress overwrites each and every file during the process, all the modifications you did to WordPress, themes or any of the plugins will be lost!

 Still, that doesn’t mean that you should not update WordPress.
 Instead, you will have to prepare all the modifications so that you can replace them after the update.
 There are even classier solutions which allow you to update themes and plugins without worrying about customized parts (using child themes and custom plugin files), but that’s an advanced option that we will leave for one of our future articles.